ckihm/Martin-2-1-2-17/index.md

 ### Fretboard

 The fretboard doesn't look that good anymore.
 In some places small pieces have broken out.
-But what is particularly noticeable is that between the frets it looks like someone has scooped something out (scalloped).

 ![Image](./images/fretboard/IMG_20210416_225400.jpg)